-Notes: Rank refers to the assigned ratings rank out of all assignable ratings for each debt or share class, 1 being the highest.
+Notes: Rank, as disclosed on each respective rating agency's public website, refers to the assigned ratings rank out of all major assignable ratings for each debt or share class, 1 being the highest.
+Each assignable major rating may be modified further (+/-, high/low) to show relative standing within the major rating categories.

-A definition of the categories of each rating as at December 1, 2010 has been obtained from the respective rating agency's website and is outlined in Appendix II.
+A definition of the categories of each rating as at December 1, 2011 has been obtained from the respective rating agency's website and is outlined in Appendix II.
 Further information may be obtained from the applicable rating agency.
+On November 17, 2011, Standard & Poor's Rating Services disclosed that it intends to update its ratings for banks around the world based upon its revised methodologies and assumptions it uses to rate banks globally.

-The credit ratings assigned to certain of the Bank's securities by external rating agencies are important in raising of both capital and funding to support our business operations.
-Maintaining strong credit ratings allows the Bank to access capital markets at competitive pricing levels.
-Should our credit ratings materially decrease, our cost of funds would likely increase significantly and our access to funding and capital through capital markets could be reduced.
-A material downgrade of one or more of our ratings could have additional consequences, including those set out in Note 10 to the 2010 Financial Statements.
+The credit ratings assigned to certain of the Bank's securities by external rating agencies are important to our ability to raise capital and funding to support our business operations.
+Maintaining strong credit ratings allows the Bank to access capital markets at competitive pricing.
+Should our credit ratings experience a material downgrade, our cost of funding would likely increase significantly and our access to funding and capital through capital markets could be reduced.
+A material downgrade of one or more of our ratings could also have other consequences, including those set out in Note 10 of the 2011 Financial Statements.